selling

 Wash your windows

 Thoroughly clean all windows, inside and out.
 If you’ve never done this before you’ll be amazed.
 Your whole house will feel cleaner!
 It can be a daunting task depending on your home size but plenty of companies will do it for you.
-They do schedule winter months but once temperatures dip below 32 anti-freezing product will be added, diminishing the result.
-And, if you do it now you’ll have time to enjoy them yourself.
+Companies do schedule cleanings in winter months but once temperatures dip below 32 degrees, anti-freezing product will be added.
+Do it now to enjoy the benefits and knock it off your list, or clean them come spring (before photos!)

 Tile_bathroom_twin_cities_real_estate_market_2020.JPG